codam-coding-college/MLX42/README.md

 Make sure the binary is located (usually at) ```/usr/local/lib``` & the header is at ```/usr/local/include/GLFW``` if those directories do not exist, create them and move the installed dylib and header to their respective locations.

+If not possible, simply move the includes to MLX's include folder and move the either the dylib or static library to the MLX42 Directory, if using the static library compile with `-lglfw -framework Cocoa -framework OpenGL -framework IOKit`

 In case of installation via ```Homebrew``` glfw will be located at ```/opt/homebrew/Cellar/glfw/3.3.6```

 2. Download MLX42 & Build